Father, I don’t deserve him. And I certainly don’t deserve You. But here he is, and here You are–both, so very real and so very present in my life.

 - from Ralph Waldo Emerson’s Essay on Spiritual Laws

 They’ve made another movie about you.
-Soon, it will be released in hundreds of theatres for thousands of people to watch and critique.
 Are Christians excited about it?
 I’m not.
 Does that make me less of a Christian?

-I don’t know what to think about it, but one thing remains constant each time a new movie about you gets released: they perpetually portray you as a fair-skinned pretty boy.
+All I know is that one thing remains constant each time a new movie about you gets released: they perpetually portray you as a fair-skinned pretty boy.
 But the Word in Isaiah 53:2, when predicting your coming, described You like this:

 For he grew up before him like a young plant and like a root out of dry ground;